The best budget-friendly recipes for the Mediterranean diet

 The Mediterranean Diet is the rare beast that successfully combines delicious food with the concept of a diet.
 In truth, the Mediterranean Diet is more "healthy way of life" than dreary diet that you're forced to conform to.
 The Mediterranean Diet does it by featuring whole foods that taste great with minimal preparations.
 And it sure doesn't hurt that a little red wine is part of the deal!

 Fresh, healthy, whole ingredients can, however, be expensive, particularly if they're also organic.
 But the good news is, on the Mediterranean Diet, you really can eat healthy on a budget.
 For one, you'll be cutting back on expensive meats like beef.

-Here are a few more simple ideas for how to keep costs down when you're eating the Mediterranean way:
+Here are a few more cheap dinner ideas -- to help keep costs down when you're eating the Mediterranean way: